 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 Ten million school children in America have vision conditions that can impact learning.
 And, many parents may be relying on vision screenings in school to check for eye problems.
-But as Michael McQuillan, OD, FCOVD shares, those screenings are good, but not good enough.
+But as Michael McQuillan, OD, FCOVD shares that while those screenings are good, they're not good enough.
 We talked with the VSP doctor and 27-year optometric veteran to get his take on screenings versus complete eye exams.